UniMath/agda-unimath/src/metric-spaces/convergent-cauchy-approximations-metric-spaces.lagda.md

   {l1 l2 : Level} (A : Metric-Space l1 l2)
   where

+  abstract
     is-retraction-convergent-cauchy-approximation-Metric-Space :
       ( limit-convergent-cauchy-approximation-Metric-Space A ∘
         convergent-const-cauchy-approximation-Metric-Space A) ~
       ( id)
     is-retraction-convergent-cauchy-approximation-Metric-Space x = refl

   retract-convergent-cauchy-approximation-Metric-Space :
     retract